-Lubricate the outside truck block idler and drive gears with grease.
-Use the diagram shown in Figure 10 below as a guide and add grease to the points marked.
+It is recommended to lubricate the outside truck block idler and drive gears with grease.
+Use the diagram shown below as a guide and add grease to the points marked.

-Figure 10: Greasing The Idler Gears
+Figure 10: Greasing the Idler Gears

 Cleaning The Wheels, Tires, and Track